atan4583/bertelsmann-cloud-challenge-collab/README.md

 # Udacity Bertelsmann Technical Scholarship Cloud Track Challenge Collaboration
 This repo contains the team project deliverables from the cloud track challenge program.
  ---
-#### _Project development is currently under way, deliverables will added incrementally to this repo.
+#### _Project development is currently under way, deliverables will be added incrementally to this repo.
 Follow us to watch this space :sunglasses:!_

 ![png](BertelsmannChallenge.png)